The following articles answers common questions about Motion Detection as it is used in Ring Powered Devices.

 - Check your Motion Zones to see if there is anything that can trigger a motion.

-- Is your device set to “All Objects”?
-If so, there is likely something within the Motion Zone triggering the motion.
-This can be (but is not limited to) cars, moving brush, sunlight coming into the video, and shadows moving.
+- Is your device is not set up for People Only Mode, there is likely something within the Motion Zone triggering the motion.
+This could be a car, moving bush, sunlight coming into the video, or shadows moving.

 My Ring device is facing a window.
 Does that affect the motion detection?